 However, research suggests that the risk of these complications is very low (less than 1%).
-Therefore, patients being hooked up to multiple devices is not a contraindication to early mobilization.
+Therefore, patients being hooked up to multiple devices is actually not a contraindication to early mobilization.
 There are, however, several other considerations and contraindications to early mobilization.

-While keeping this list in mind, also be sure to always check with your nurse and do a thorough chart review before mobilizing your patient.
+While keeping this list in mind, be sure to always check with your nurse and do a thorough chart review before mobilizing your patient.

 Want to learn more about OT in acute care?Buy The E-book

 If any of the following conditions are present, early mobilization is usually not appropriate:

 - Resting heart rate drops more than 20%.

 - Resting heart rate is less than 40 beats per minute or greater than 130 beats per minute.

 - New anti-arrhythmia medication

 - New MI by EKG or cardiac enzymes